AliRashid24a/NOLA-AI-project/README.md

 ## Requirements

+To setup pytesseract follow the installation instructions [here](https://github.com/madmaze/pytesseract)

-Refer to `requirements.txt` for all the packages used
+Refer to `requirements.txt` for all packages used

 ## Technologies